Updated March 10, 2023

 You will stop by and pick up important departure and embarkation information and meet the team at 4:00 PM on November 17, 2023, at the Holiday Inn Santiago – Airport Terminal in Santiago.
 This is mandatory!
 Come and meet us and enjoy a drink and snacks.
 Specific details on where to meet will be provided in early November.

-How do we get Port Stanley?
+How do we get to Falkland Islands?

 Something went wrong, and I need to contact Muench Workshops!